NullPounce/pounce-keys/README.md

 ✅ cute cat icon

-✅ logs date and time
+✅ logs date and time AND SAVES THEM